 Key parameters for choosing a dual-ported RAM solution include:

 - core voltage: the supply voltage used to power the dual-port RAM.
 This is typically defined by the power rails available in the system.

-- I/O voltage: the voltage used for the data input and output, for some devices this is seperate from the core voltage.
+- I/O voltage: the voltage used for the data input and output; for some devices this is separate from the core voltage.

 - bus width: the number of “lanes” used to read and write to the dual-port RAM.
 IDT offers all popular configurations.

 - memory density: this is the number of bits the dual-ported RAM will hold in its memory.
 IDT offers sizes up to 18 Mb.